 The surveyors reviewed a resident’s Progress Notes dated August 12, 2017, documenting that one resident “was sitting at a table that this resident usually sits at, cussing at each other, causing upset to others.”
 The staff was “unable to redirect until [one resident] finished eating and [the nurse] got her to leave the dining room.”
 During an interview with the facility Administrator, it was revealed that “she was not notified of this incident.”

 Do you believe that your loved one was the victim of abuse, mistreatment or neglect while they were living at Integrity Healthcare of Smithton?
 If so, contact the Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of St. Clair County victims of mistreatment living in long-term facilities including nursing homes in Smithton.
+Our network of attorneys fights aggressively on behalf of St. Clair County victims of mistreatment living in long-term facilities including nursing homes in Smithton.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our knowledgeable attorneys can offer legal assistance on your behalf to ensure your case for financial compensation is successfully resolved against every party that caused your loved one harm.
 Our lawyers accept all cases involving wrongful death, nursing home neglect, or personal injury through a contingency fee agreement.
 This arrangement postpones the need to pay for our legal services until after our legal team has resolved your claim for compensation through a jury trial award or negotiated settlement out of court.

 Our law office provides every client a “No Win/No-Fee” Guarantee, meaning if we are unable to secure financial compensation on your behalf, you owe us nothing.
 Let us begin working on your case today to ensure your family is adequately compensated for the damages that caused your harm.
 All information you share with our law offices will remain confidential.Sources: